-As explained in greater detail in Noble's management information circular dated February 4, 2022, in the financial year ended August 31, 2022 sold a total of approximately 200 MRO Patents held by Noble in Kingsmill and Mabee Townships, Ontario (the "Sale Properties") to Canada Nickel.
+As explained in greater detail in Noble's management information circular dated February 4, 2022, in the financial year ended August 31, 2022 the Company sold a total of approximately 200 mineral-rights-only patented claims held by Noble in Kingsmill and Mabee Townships, Ontario (the "Sale Properties") to Canada Nickel.
 The purchase price payable by Canada Nickel was 500,000 common shares of Canada Nickel.
-In the Sale Transaction, Canada Nickel became responsible for paying all fees, taxes, charges and expenses of recording and registering the transfers of the Sale Properties.
-Canada Nickel also became responsible for paying any land transfer tax applicable to the transfer of the Sale Properties.
+In the Sale Transaction, Canada Nickel was responsible for paying all fees, taxes, charges and expenses of recording and registering the transfers of the Sale Properties.
 The Sale Transaction was approved by Noble's shareholders and the TSX Venture Exchange.